 Ask friends, relatives, co-workers, current sitters,

 churches or anyone you know who has had a sitter or done babysitting in the past.
-Referrals from someone you know is the best source of finding a sitter but doesn’t mean you stop there.
+Referrals from someone you know are the best source of finding a sitter but that doesn’t mean you stop there.
 You must do your own research on the potential sitter to make sure they are a match for your family and will be a safe choice.

 After a phone screening, if you like what you are hearing from the potential sitter/nanny, schedule an in-person interview.
 I would recommend meeting at a neutral location like a coffee or sandwich shop, this way if they don’t make a good impression you don’t have to worry that they know where you live.
 Pay attention to a few details.
 Are they dressed for the job, modest but not overdressed?
 Did they arrive on time?
 If they are punctual for the interview they will be on time when you need them for a sitting job.